 Skip to content

-After some time, you might need to modify other configuration options of the nRF Connect for VS Code extension to meet your needs.
+After some time, you might need to modify other configuration options of the nRF Connect for VS Code extension if you want to customize its behavior.
 Make sure to have a good understanding of the nRF Connect SDK, the extension, and the workspaces when you do this.

-nRF Connect SDK and toolchain version Values set when setting up the SDK and the toolchain, stored in the VS Code workspace settings.
+nRF Connect SDK and nRF Connect SDK Toolchain version Values set when setting up the SDK and the toolchain, stored in the VS Code workspace settings or in the VS Code user settings.

 nRF Connect SDK application Contents of the build folders (for example, CMakeCache.txt and .config files).

-The configuration settings in the extension's Quick Setup are scope-aware and related to workspaces:
+Visual Studio Code's configuration settings are scope-aware and related to workspaces:

-• If a VS Code workspace is open, the settings affect the workspace configuration.
+• If a VS Code workspace is open, the VS Code settings affect the VS Code Workspace Settings.

 Workspace settings in the extension